mkillewald/GENajam/README.md

 - MIDI library 5.0.2 by FortySevenEffects [Francois Best, lathoub]  (https://github.com/FortySevenEffects/arduino_midi_library)
 - SDfat library 1.1.4 by Bill Greiman (https://github.com/greiman/SdFat).

+# Compiled HEX Checksum
+If you are having trouble compiling the Arduino .ino sketch in your IDE, I have provided a compiled .hex file that you can upload to your Arduino Mega 2560.
+See the discussion at https://forum.arduino.cc/t/the-simplest-way-to-upload-a-compiled-hex-file-without-the-ide/401996 for instructions on how to upload the pre-compiled .hex file to your Arduino Mega 2560.

+I have also provided a checksum of the file which you can check after downloading the file to your computer.
+This is generally used to verify that you have downloaded a good non-corrupted version of the file before uploading it to your Arduino.
+This is not an absolutely necessary step, so if you don't know how to checksum the file on your computer, don't worry about this.

+SHA-256
+dd845f47651dcbb5efd088a1e70a4c095539846829011ac1a9dce3bd908efdbf  ./genajam_v1_10-2560.ino.hex

 # Instructions

 There is a folder of sample TFI files that you can test by loading them to the root of an SD card.
 Load the TFI samples under the TFI folder in this GITHUB to the root of an SD card formatted for Arduino.
 You can currently load a maximum of 999 files.